 Although cash back mortgage options can prove beneficial for many homebuyers, particularly first-time homebuyers, there are some important things to keep in mind that will cost you more money throughout your mortgage – and especially if you choose to break your mortgage early.
 (See: What happens if I break my cash back mortgage early? below.)

-Cash back options are only available through fixed-rate mortgages so, if you’re a fan of variable rates, you’re out of luck if you also want to receive cash back at closing
+Important: Cash back options are only available through fixed-rate mortgages so, if you’re a fan of variable rates, you’re out of luck if you also want to receive cash back at closing.

 When is a cash back mortgage a good idea?